CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 At this point (in addition to the results from challenge 1):

 * We used the Azure Machine Learning SDK with Azure Machine Learning Compute in the background to train a Convolutional Neural Network (CNN)
-* We switched our training framework from Scikit-Learn to Keras with TensorFlow in the backend (without changing any Azure ML SDK code!)
+* We switched our training framework from scikit-learn to Keras with TensorFlow in the backend (without changing any Azure ML SDK code!)
 * We registered our new model (>`99%` accuracy) in our Azure ML Workspace

 Great, now we have a well performing model.
 Obviously, we want other people, maybe some developers, make use of it.
-Therefore, we'll deploy it as an API to production in the [next challenge](challenge_03.md).
+Therefore, we'll deploy it as an API to an Azure Container Instance in the [next challenge](challenge_03.md).